-Note: Derby, supports non-holdable result sets on platforms which support JDBC 3.
+Note: Derby also supports non-holdable result sets.

-Starting with Java 2 Platform, Standard Edition, v 1.4 (J2SE), result sets can be created with close when a commit occurs option.
-Such result sets will be automatically closed when a commit happens.
+When you create a statement, you can specify that the result set will be automatically closed when a commit occurs.
 Result sets are automatically closed when a transaction aborts, whether or not they have been specified to be held open.

-To specify whether a result set should be held open after a commit takes place, supply one of the following ResultSet parameters to the Connection method createStatement, prepareStatement, or prepareCall:
+To specify whether a result set should be held open after a commit takes place, supply one of the following ResultSet parameters to the Connection method createStatement, prepareStatement, Or prepareCall: